wp-plugins/newstatpress/readme.txt

 * Add new OS (+3), browsers (+6)
 * Add Simplified Chinese translation (thanks to Christopher Meng)

+= 0.2.2 =

+* Add source for Simplified Chinese translation (thanks to Christopher Meng)
+* Fix nb_NO over no_NO locale
+* Lots of php warnings fixed in source

 == Upgrade Notice ==